-org.apache.derby.jdbc.ClientConnectionPoolDataSource, org.apache.derby.jdbc.ClientConnectionPoolDataSource40, or org.apache.derby.jdbc.BasicClientConnectionPoolDataSource40 object.
+org.apache.derby.jdbc.ClientConnectionPoolDataSource Or org.apache.derby.jdbc.BasicClientConnectionPoolDataSource40 Object.
 After you instantiate this object, perform these steps:

-- Specify the desired size of your statement cache by calling the setMaxStatements method on the DataSource object, specifying an argument greater than zero. - 2.
+- 1. Specify the desired size of your statement cache by calling the setMaxStatements method on the DataSource object, specifying an argument greater than zero. - 2.
 Call the getPooledConnection method on the DataSource object to obtain a javax.sql.PooledConnection object (a physical connection). - 3.
 Call the javax.sql.PooledConnection.getConnection method to obtain a java.sql.Connection object (a logical connection).